jonathon-chew/Powershell-To-HTML-Diagram/README.md

     If to be a diamond
     Functions to be boxes
     Loops to have a start / end / next
-All types of logic to be captureed
-All custom functions calls to be added
+All types of logic to be captured - currently only for and if working All custom functions calls to be added
-    Optional Parameter for all function calls, custom function calls only
+    Optional Parameter for all function calls, custom function calls only Variables to be captured?